-NEW CITIZEN REGISTRATION PERIOD: A new citizen is eligible to register and vote at the office of, or at another location designated by, the county elections official at any time beginning on October 23, 2012 (14 days prior to the election) and ending at the close of polls on November 6, 2012, 8:00 p.m. §§ 331, 3500
+October 23, 2018 through November 6, 2018 (E-14 - 0) NEW CITIZEN REGISTRATION PERIOD: A new citizen is eligible to register and vote at the office of, or at another location designated by the county elections official, at any time beginning on October 23, 2018 and ending at the close of polls on November 6, 2018.

-A new citizen registering to vote after the close of registration shall provide the county elections official with proof of citizenship prior to voting and shall declare that he or she has established residency in California. §§ 331, 3500, 3501
+A new citizen registering to vote after the close of registration shall provide the county elections official with proof of citizenship prior to voting and shall declare that he or she has established residency in California.